seventeenman/ICMPshell/README.md

 ## Known issues

 By default, OSX has a limited maximum UDP package for 9216 bytes.
-So you can't read the contents of this byte number.
+So you can't read the content exceeding this byte.
 In the later stage, I will consider adding a flag to a single transmission in the UDP traffic.

 This project only has a simple test, if there is an error, Issue can be turned on.